onflow/docs/docs/evm/guides/hardhat.md

 ### Configuration

-First, incorporate the Previewnet network into your `hardhat.config.ts`:
+First, incorporate the Testnet network into your `hardhat.config.ts`:

 ```javascript
 import { HardhatUserConfig } from 'hardhat/config';